 There are several different types of cache memory that Kodi\XBMC uses during playback:

 Video cache is exactly what it sounds like: cache used for playing back videos streaming from the Internet or somewhere else on your local network.
-Kodi will use system RAM in order to store a few seconds of the file.
+Kodi will use system RAM in order to store (or buffer) a few seconds of the file.
 Since system RAM is the fastest type of storage available on just about any computer system, this is going to be your best performance option.

 Since Kodi is designed for systems with as little RAM as 1GB, it doesn’t use much RAM for video cache by default – usually about 60MB.
 This cache is used, as needed, and then cleared after each use.